On this page

 Key differentiators

-- Unlike Form Resident Card: Temporary Resident Card Application: Next step after approval: After 4 years as temporary resident (Permanent residence pathway)
+#- Unlike Form RESIDENT CARD: Temporary Resident Card Application: Next step after approval: After 4 years as temporary resident (Permanent residence pathway)

 - Unlike Form CURP: Unique Population Registry Code Application: Filed together: Get CURP after permanent resident card

-- Unlike Form Visa Application: Mexican Visa Application Form: Consular visa obtained before entry for direct pathway (Permanent residence pathway)
+- Unlike Form VISA APPLICATION: Mexican Visa Application Form: Consular visa obtained before entry for direct pathway (Permanent residence pathway)

 Why it matters

-- Await processing of the application.
+- Await the decision on the application.

 Verification